NY banking regulator probing Barclays, Deutsche Bank's FX algorithm-source

 “Deutsche Bank has received requests for information from regulatory authorities that are investigating trading in the foreign exchange market.
 The Bank is cooperating with those investigations,” Calabro said, quoting the earlier statement.

-Barclays spokesman Mark Lane declined to comment on the matter.
-A DFS spokesman also declined to comment.
+Representatives at Barclays did not immediately respond to an email seeking comment outside regular business hours.
+A DFS spokesman declined to comment.

 Last month, regulators fined six major banks a total of $4.3 billion for failing to stop traders from trying to manipulate the foreign exchange market, following a yearlong global investigation.
 Deutsche Bank and Barclays were not among the six banks.